 Tulips …….Stopping by Kiplin Hall for afternoon tea and a carb loading cake

 Some lovely homes in Yorkshire … I particularly like the Morris Minor next to the Porche

 Danby Wiske – a stopping point for some hikers… but not for me… I am pushing on to Ingleby

 But I do stop for a pint

 A normal enough stile to cross over… but it wasn’t!!!
 The rats were laughing and talking to me.
+They were.